Signs Your Partner Wants to Reconcile (And When to Be Cautious)

 For now, let’s focus on the more common examples of marital crisis and separation with the intent to reconcile.
 What is it that makes some couples stay together while others split up?
 Sometimes, a separation can even save marriage because it provides both partners with the opportunity to see what their lives would look like without each other, and it also gives them the time to explore their feelings, needs, and expectations.
+In many cases, separations show that distance makes the heart grow fonder, helping couples rekindle affection and reconsider their relationship.
 This way they can come back to the relationship and try to do things differently after learning from previous mistakes.

 What Are The Signs That My Partner Wants To Reconcile?